Click here to get the FAQ on IOT staff

 How much cost Snap4City?

 Snap4City is 100% open source.
-The table with licenses and the links to access at the source code on GITHUB is accessible from https://www.snap4city.org/drupal/node/7 (almost all is on https://github.com/disit ) So that, if you download and instal Snap4City or Km4City or a part of them, you do not have to pay .... you do not have to pay to get, instal and use our source code, you can make profit from those services as well.
+The table with licenses and the links to access at the source code on GITHUB is accessible from https://www.snap4city.org/drupal/node/7 (almost all is on https://github.com/disit ) So that, if you download and install Snap4City or Km4City or a part of them, you do not have to pay .... you do not have to pay to get, install and use Snap4City source code, you can make profit from those services as well.
 Documentation is also available on this portal, or on Km4City.org portal and/or on DISIT.org portal.....
 Please read the documentation of each tool and you fill find the documentation links, tool by tool.
 The solution is modular and capable to cover a wide spectrum of solutions, you may need only a part of it.
-We suggest you to register into the snap4city.org portal, to read a bit the documentation, to practice with the basic principles and once conquered the basic steps with the online documentation please return to us if needed.
-In any way, you can contact us to request an offer.
+We suggest you to register into the snap4city.org portal, to read the documentation, to practice with the basic principles and once conquered the basic steps with the online documentation and platform please return to us if needed.
+In any way, you can contact us to request an offer on our additional services.
+The platform can be also installed by using Dockers and/or Virtual Machine Appliances that you find on https://www.snap4city.org/471

 Can Snap4City helps us in designing the smart city and services?